tobega/tailspin-v0/TailspinReference.md

 Strings
 * `$::asCodePoints` returns an array of Unicode code points corresponding to the string.
 * `$::asUtf8Bytes` returns the string encoded as utf8 [bytes](#bytes)
-* `$::raw` just passes the value through, but is useful to ensure that this is a raw value

 Integer
 * `$::asBytes` returns the minimal [bytes value](#bytes) that can represent the integer in twos complement notation.
-* `$::raw` just passes the value through, but is useful to ensure that this is a raw value

 Measure
 * `$::raw` returns the magnitude of the measure without the unit.